 Clarifying Questions and Answers: and Answers:

-Q: What is the first point Concept Ten speaks about?
+Q: What is the first point Concept Ten speak about?
 A: The power of the conference and the ultimate authority of the group conscience that sits at the conference.

 Q: What does C.A. as a whole need be mindful and conscious about?
 A: Putting the best possible candidates into the positions of WSBT, Conference Officers and Delegates.